 One of the best ways to make your company valuable to leads and prospects is to give something away that your potential customers can’t live without.
 A few examples: Hubspot’s free marketing tools; UpLead’s free email finder credits; OnPay’s free payroll tax calculator.

-Example: Chili Piper offers a free tool that’s helpful for anyone who needs to book meetings or demos and wants to avoid the endless time-and-date suggestion loop.
+Example: Chili Piper offers a tool that’s helpful for anyone who needs to book meetings or demos and wants to avoid the endless time-and-date suggestion loop.
 Instant Booker just slots available times in your email, and the recipient chooses what works best for them (from the same company that creates the tool mentioned in tip No. 2).

 7. Retarget & Remarket Site Visitors